-Even those studies such as this one by Danser, which suggests everyday cleaning is not a requirement, do acknowledge how, for odour control, it can be beneficial.
+Even those studies such as this one by Danser, which suggests everyday cleaning is not a requirement, do acknowledge how, for odor control, it can be beneficial.

-Cleaning the tongue regularly may also make you more sensitive to food flavours as the taste buds are not inhibited by bacteria buildup and are able to better translate the flavour and texture of food in your mouth to your brain.
+Cleaning the tongue regularly may also make you more sensitive to food flavors as the taste buds are not inhibited by bacteria buildup and are able to better translate the flavor and texture of food in your mouth to your brain.

 Tongue scraper or brush?

-A manual brush can be used and it is argued that the bristles of a brush head will get into the grooves of the tongue that a scraper may not.
+A manual toothbrush can be used and it is argued that the bristles of a brush head will get into the grooves of the tongue that a scraper may not.

 Evidence from the likes of studies by Pedrazzi and Seemann would generally suggest that the scraper is the most effective method, achieving a 75% reduction in volatile sulfur compounds compared to the 45% of a soft bristled toothbrush.